PaymasterMax/Bourne-Shell/README.md

 🙌 You have your script on standby ready to execute<br>
-Command to use now is `gitwrap [args]` usage infor will be displayed.
+Command to use now is `gitwrap [args]`
+Usage:
+  `gitwrap -o push / pull` -o specifies the operation to perform. <br>
+  `gitwrap -o push / pull -f` -f specifies to push or pull forcefully, <br>this overwrites changes at the end of the endpoint (either remote or local).<br>
+  `gitwrap -o push / pull -d `-d --directory directory to push.
+Defaults to the current directory.<br>
+ `gitwrap -o push / pull -b ` -b --branch branch to carry operations on.
+This defaults to main if not specified. <br>
+ `gitwrap -o push / pull -m ` -m --msg commit message.
+This has a default commit message.<br>

+usage infor will be displayed.

 All Unicode characters can be found here.
 [Unicode Characters](https://unicode-table.com/en/) <br>